 A few words about my approach to teaching: My workshops are colorful and playful.
-We explore nontraditional techniques in designing, setup and weaving using hand-dyed warps that shade in color – sometimes subtly, sometimes dramatically.
+We explore nontraditional techniques designing, setup and weaving using hand-dyed warps that shade in color – sometimes subtly, sometimes dramatically.
 I bring a wide variety of hand-dyed warps to each workshop for students to choose from.
 Since no two warps are the same, no two projects are the same.
 Working within the focus of the class topic, each student designs, sets up and weaves unique fabric.

-I limit the weaving workshops to 12 students which enables me to work closely with the group as well as with each individual.
+I limit the weaving workshops to 10 students and dyeing workshops to 14 which enables me to work closely with the group as well as with each individual.
 When a member of the group discovers an aspect of her project that is new and exciting, students who are not actively threading are encouraged to come see what is happening.
 We talk about it, absorb it and share it.
 When a member of the group has a difficult situation that has been successfully and creatively resolved, students who are not actively threading are encouraged to come see what the challenge was and how we moved through it.
 Each member of the class learns from the experiences of the others.
 Each member of the class is able to make creative decisions based on the group’s discoveries and enthusiasm.

 Lecture Program for Guild Meeting: Seeing Color in Everything